-Imports of medicinal products are also regulated; in general, a licence issued under the Act Governing the Importation of Medicinal Products (Bundesgesetz über die Einfuhr von Arzneiwaren, BGBI I No 28/2002, as amended) is required to import medicinal products.
-However, products imported from a European Economic Area (EEA) member state are exempt from a licence if they are covered in Austria by a national marketing authorisation or are authorised according to Regulation (EC) No. 726/2004 on the Authorisation and Supervision of Medicinal Products and Establishing a European Medicines Agency.
+Imports of medicinal products are also regulated.
+A licence issued under the Act Governing the Importation of Medicinal Products (Bundesgesetz über die Einfuhr von Arzneiwaren, BGBI I No 28/2002, as amended in 2009) is generally required to import medicinal products.
+However, products imported from a European Economic Area (EEA) member state are exempt from a licence if they are covered in Austria by a national marketing authorisation or are authorised according to Regulation (EC) 726/2004 on the Authorisation and Supervision of Medicinal Products and Establishing a European Medicines Agency.
+The importation by a patient is now regulated.

-Various regulations require compliance with principles of good manufacturing practice (GMP) and good distribution practice, such as the Regulation Governing the Activities of Companies producing, controlling or placing medicinal products on the market (Verordnung betreffend Betriebe, die Arzneimittel herstellen, kontrollieren oder in Verkehr bringen).
+Various regulations require compliance with principles of good manufacturing practice (GMP) and good distribution practice, such as the Regulation Governing the Activities of Companies producing, controlling or placing medicinal products on the market (Verordnung betreffend Betriebe, die Arzneimittel herstellen, kontrollieren oder in Verkehr bringen 2009).
 There are also various labelling regulations concerning labelling of outer packages, summary of product characteristics (SmPCs), and package leaflets as adopted in May 2008, and the Pharmacovigilance Regulation 2006 (Pharmakovigilanz Verordnung 2006).